 The way a course is delivered, either full-time, part-time, distance education (external study), or flexible delivery.

 The allocation of available tertiary places to eligible applicants.
 Offers are made in several rounds throughout the admissions period.

 The minimum OP or QTAC selection rank required for entry to a course in an offer round.
 These OP/selection ranks are not predetermined and vary from year to year.

 Overall Position (OP)

 A number (1 to 25) that indicates an internal Queensland Year 12 student's statewide rank order position based on overall achievement in Authority subjects.

-Partially Government Funded (PGF) TAFE Queensland courses
+Partially Government Funded (PGF) TAFE Queensland and Southbank Institute of Technology courses

 Courses that are generally only available to people who have graduated at a tertiary level.